-Wondering how much you should water your plants during the spring months of June, July and August?
+Wondering how much you should water your plants during the fall months of September, October, and November?
 Check out the watering recommendations below.
 To find out how to measure the depth you are watering click here.

 Maintain an efficient irrigation system